digitalyoshixi/zettelkasten/content/Linguistic Competence.md

 tags:
   - lingustics
 ---
 The knowledge of a language.
-It is theoretical
+It is not concrete.
+It is developed with practice.